flusio/Minz/README.md

 I'm not intended to develop features that I have no uses (sorry!)
 That being said, forks are very welcome and I would be happy to link to yours if it brings value over my own codebase.

-The reason for this choice is that I consider I have to control most of the code I rely on.
-Minz is a framework to ship next to the rest of your codebase, not as an external dependance.
-That's also the reason I don't plan to package it for Composer.

 However, I'll be glad to accept patches for bugs and security flaws.